The secret Colorado towns to buy vacation rentals

 Every year, people spend thousands of dollars to travel to Colorado for hiking and skiing in the mountains and the culture of Denver.
 Many stay in hotels, but an increasing number of travelers are choosing a vacation rental.
 And with those travelers comes opportunities for the real estate investor.

-Oh sure, you've heard of Vail and Aspen.
-And everyone wants a vacation rental in Breckenridge.
-But those cities are expensive and chock full of short-term rentals.
-Whether buying a second home or purchasing a pure Airbnb investment property, I'm more interested in buying where others have not yet.
+Oh sure, you've heard of vacation rentals in Vail and Aspen.
+And everyone wants a short-term rental in Breckenridge.
+But those cities are expensive and chock full of STRs.
+Whether buying a second home or purchasing a pure Airbnb/VRBO investment property, I'm more interested in buying where others have not yet.

 So what are the best unheard of towns for buying a vacation rental?
 Here are five cities or areas you might not have considered (but definitely should) for a vacation rental.